-At their meeting on 10 April 2018, the Nominations Committee screened the nominees and to determine whether they have all of the qualifications and none of the disqualifications for election to the Company's Board of Directors and prepares the Final List of Candidates for election to the Board of Directors at the Annual Shareholders' Meeting.
-The following have been nominated for election to the Company's Board of Directors:
+The Nominations Committee is scheduled to meet on 11 April 2018 to screen the nominees and to determine whether they have all of the qualifications and none of the disqualifications for election to the Company's Board of Directors.
+The Final List of Candidates for election to the Board of Directors at the annual shareholders' meeting will be provided in the Definitive Information Statement.

+The following are the incumbent Directors of the Company:

-Regular Directors:
+Incumbent Regular Directors:

 - 1. Manuel B. Zamora, Jr.

 - 2. Philip T. Ang

 - 3. Gerard H. Brimo

 - 4. Martin Antonio G. Zamora

 - 5. Luis J. L. Virata

 - 6. Takanori Fujimura

-- 7. Toru Higo
+- 7. Takeshi Kubota

-Independent Directors:
+Incumbent Independent Directors: